Overburden pressure: Definition and quantitative determination

+where ρ = average density of the rocks forming the overlying rock column; g = acceleration due to gravity; Z = height of the column.

 Some sections of stratigraphic layers can be sealed or isolated.
 These changes create areas where there is not static equilibrium.
 A location in the layer is said to be in under pressure when the local pressure is less than the hydrostatic pressure, and in overpressure when the local pressure is greater than the hydrostatic pressure.

+Numerous measurements of vertical stresses carried out in mines, tunnels and other conditions related to geomining activities, subsurface engineering or underground scientific research have confirmed the general validity of the above equation regarding the variation of pressure along the vertical, with some exceptions mainly in surveys conducted at shallow depths.

+By contrast, it is not easy to experimentally determine and estimate the value of horizontal stresses at a depth z.
+For convenience and simplicity of analysis this problem is addressed by considering the ratio $k$ between the average of the horizontal stresses and the vertical stress, using the following equation: